Component Test Engineer II

 Blue Origin, Kent, WA

-At Blue Origin, I currently serve as a Lead Test Technician in the Safety Chambers area within the Production Test Group, where I support the development and verification of critical aerospace systems.
-My role centers around executing and leading test operations that involve gaseous nitrogen (GN₂), cryogenic fluids, helium, and hydraulic systems—all vital to ensuring the safety and functionality of flight hardware.
+I served as a Lead Test Technician at Blue Origin within the Production Test Group, supporting the development and verification of critical aerospace systems in the Safety Chambers area.
+My work focused on planning, executing, and leading test operations involving gaseous nitrogen (GN₂), cryogenic fluids, helium, and hydraulic systems to ensure the safety, reliability, and performance of flight hardware.

 Previous Role: Test Technician II